zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 ## Introduction

-We've covered a lot of the basics of Ruby, but before we go further, its important that we talk a bit more about _testing_.
+We've covered a lot of the basics of Ruby, but before we go further, we must talk a bit more about _testing_.
 As part of this course, you will encounter many lessons with tests that must be passed to register the lesson as complete.
 These are referred to as _labs_.
 You've already completed a few of them!
 All labs follow a similar format: